How To Bet On The Championship

 The Championship Relegation dogfight is another market massively popular with bettors.
 Odds on this market are available before and during the season.
 Your knowledge and studying of the Championship every week will help you enormously when it comes to staking your money on a particular side to go down.

 The shortest odds are typically given to those sides who have just been promoted from League One, but it's worth noting that out of the 36 teams promoted from League One since the Championship was re-branded in 2004, only five of them have been relegated the season after.

 Below we can see an example of Championship Relegation Odds, in this case, odds listed at Coral prior to the commencement of the 2018/19 Championship season.

 The Championship is renowned for being a tough league to judge, and only by studying the league on a week by week basis do you stand a better chance of your bets coming in on a regular basis.
-Championship relegation odds can vary from bookmaker to bookmaker, so make sure you look around or use Smartbets to compare odds on offer.
+Championship relegation odds can vary from bookmaker to bookmaker, so make sure you look around to compare odds on offer.

 Championship Top Goalscorer Odds

 Another favourite is the Championship Top Goalscorer market.
 The Championship possesses some excellent players with Premier League and International experience, capable of scoring plenty of goals.
 Since 2004, every top scorer has scored in excess of 20 goals that season.
 It's worth noting though that there's no real correlation between top goalscorers and title winners, only twice in the last 14 seasons has the Championship's Top Goalscorer played for the Title Winners.

 |1999/2000||Andrew Hunt||Charlton Athletic||24|